2025 Rose Prince Pilgrimage

 Prince George, BC V2N 5P9

-Please describe the prayer request you entrusted to her and the favors received.
+Please describe the prayer request you entrusted to her and the favours received.
 Thank you!